Public fury over New Delhi gang-rape sparks protest across India

 Last week's case - covered intensively by TV news networks - provoked uproar in both houses of parliament earlier this week, prompting the authorities to announce measures to make the capital safer for women.
 These include increased policing and fast-tracking court hearings for rape.

 New Delhi, home to about 16 million people, has the highest number of sex crimes among India's mega cities.
 Police figures show rape is reported on average every 18 hours and some other form of sexual attack every 14 hours in the capital.

 Marches, demonstrations and candlelight vigils have spread during the week to cities in states from the north of the country to the south.

 "The system that is supposed to protect women is not doing enough, whether it is the police or the judicial system," said Tapas Praharaj, secretary of the All India Democratic Women's Association in Odisha state, where a protest is planned for Saturday.

-In the northeastern state of Assam, hundreds of women and girls marched through the city of Guwahati, carrying placards and shouting "Hang Rapists" and "Stop Violence Against Women".
+In Assam, hundreds of women and girls marched through the city of Guwahati, carrying placards and shouting "Hang Rapists" and "Stop Violence Against Women".

 (Additional reporting by Biswajyoti Das in GUWAHATI; Editing by Ruth Pitchford)

 - Share this